-4.T.
+4.U.
 Exempt Review Procedure

 FSC's IRB conducts local reviews of all Exempt protocols.
 This additional oversight allows the IRB to obtain holistic information about protocols with the goal of protecting the rights and welfare of participants in human research.
 A local review is conducted by a member of the IRB.
 Its purpose is to confirm that, when appropriate, there are adequate provisions to protect the privacy of participants and to maintain the confidentiality of data.
 Additionally, FSC's IRB utilizes this process to ensure that additional local requirements are satisfied, to confirm that there are adequate provisions to protect the rights and welfare of human participants, and to assure the risk level is not greater than what a participant would experience is everyday life.
 Risks to subjects are minimized by using procedures that are consistent with sound research design and that do not unnecessarily expose subjects to risk.
 Exempt research must fall into one of the categories listed above.
-FSC requires Informed Consent to be sought from each prospective subject or the subject's legally authorized representative (in rare cases a Waiver of Informed Consent may be granted).
-Documentation of Informed Consent (i.e., participant's signature) is not required for Exempt protocols.
+FSC requires each prospective subject or the subject's legally authorized representative be presented with a Research Information Sheet prior to their voluntarily participation in an Exempt research study (in rare cases a waiver may be granted).
+Documentation of this process (i.e., participant's signature) may be required.